mohsinalimat/ContainerScrollViewController/README.md

 ### shouldScrollFirstResponderToVisibleForKeyboard

-A boolean value that determines whether or not the scroll view will automatically scroll to make the first responder visible in response to keyboard changes.
+A Boolean value that determines whether or not the scroll view will automatically scroll to make the first responder visible in response to keyboard changes.

 * `true` - When the keyboard is presented or changes size, for example in response to a device orientation change, the scroll view scrolls to make the first responder visible.
 This is the default value.